 The film Birthplace Unknown is a penetrating report of this journey: the ideas and expectations before departure, the excitement of putting foot on native soil again, the visits to places and people from the past.
 A film about the importance of having one’s own background and about the confrontation with fate.

-- Director: Karin Junger
+- Directed by: Karin Junger

 - Cinematography: Peter Brugman

-- Editing: Leo de Boer
+- Editor: Leo de Boer

 Festival Du Film De Femmes Créteil, IDFA 1988, Margaret Mead Film Festival New York 1989